Review of AUS-MEAT’s capability to oversee the rollout of DEXA technology

-In line with the recommendations of the inquiry, the government has committed to the department undertaking a review to determine whether AUS-MEAT is the most appropriate body to oversee the installation, inspection, calibration, replacement and quality assurance auditing processes of new Objective Carcase Measurement (OCM) technology, specifically dual-energy x-ray absorptiometry (DEXA) technology.
+The Department of Agriculture has completed a review of AUS-MEAT’s capability to determine whether AUS-MEAT could oversee the installation, inspection, calibration, replacement and quality assurance auditing processes of new Objective Carcase Measurement (OCM) technology, specifically dual-energy x-ray absorptiometry (DEXA) technology.
+The review was undertaken in line with recommendation three of the Senate Rural and Regional Affairs and Transport References Committee’s inquiry into the effect of market consolidation on the red meat processing sector.

 Summary of Senate Inquiry